BONSAI classifications

 : description of the item

-pairwise concordance table (for Bonsai)
+Pairwise concordance table (for Bonsai)

 This type of concordance table is used to map pairwise codes.
 For instance, some data providers such as UNdata